 Want to soak in all the beauty of George Town?
 Head up to the Three Sixty Revolving Restaurant & Rooftop Bar above the Bayview Hotel Georgetown for incredible & ever-changing views over the city.

-Although drinks at the Three Sixty Rooftop Bar are not quite inexpensive, they offer a 2-for-1 happy hour deal that’s timed with the sunset.
-Not only is this budget-friendly, it’s the best time to visit for the views!
+Although drinks at the Three Sixty Rooftop Bar aren’t quite inexpensive, the bar offers a 2-for-1 happy hour deal that’s timed with the sunset.
+Not only is this budget-friendly, it’s the perfect time to visit for enjoying the finest views!

 Take a tour of the Cheong Fatt Tze Mansion (Blue Mansion)

 The Blue Mansion has recently been restored into an amazing boutique hotel.
-For a unique historical experience, this is no doubt one of the best places to stay in Penang!
+For a unique historical experience, the mansion is no doubt one of the best places to stay in Penang!

 Worship on the Street of Harmony

-The Street of Harmony, commonly known as Jalan Masjid Kapitan Keling is around a kilometer long.
-It name derives from various temples and religious buildings along it that make it a famous spot of worship in Penang.
+The Street of Harmony, commonly known as Jalan Masjid Kapitan Keling, is around a kilometer long.
+Its name derives from various temples and religious buildings along it.
+The street has become one of the most famous spots of worship.

-Visit Kapitan Keling Mosque, one of the street’s famous buildings and one of the few remnants of Penang’s former Muslim Indian village.
+While exploring the Street of Harmont, visit the Kapitan Keling Mosque.
+With its striking domes, it’s one of the street’s famous buildings and one of the few remnants of Penang’s former Muslim Indian village.

 Go on a food hunt at Lebuh Kimberley Night Market

-Even after you’ve tackled Gurney Drive, popping into a night market for an evening treat is a must-do while visiting Penang.
+Even after you’ve tackled Gurney Drive, popping into a night market for an evening treat is one of the must-do activities in Penang.
 Night markets in Penang aren’t hard to find, but most are limited to certain days.
 One exception is Lebuh Kimberley Night Market, a bustling foodie haven that’s open every day of the week.

-Spend an evening plying through Lebuh Kimberley Night Market to sample Penang’s best Malay and Chinese food.
-Some famous dishes here include chow kway teow (Penang fried noodles), mua chi (glutinous rice balls with peanuts and sesame) and kueh chap (pork spare part soup).
+Spend an evening plying through Lebuh Kimberley Night Market to sample Penang’s tasty Malay and Chinese food.
+Some famous dishes here include chow kway teow (Penang fried noodles), mua chi (glutinous rice balls with peanuts and sesame), and kueh chap (pork spare part soup).

-While you’re chowing down on street food, be sure to wash it down with a drink in a plastic bag, an odd tradition that’s truly a part of the Penang foodie experience.
+While you’re chowing down on street food, be sure to wash it down with a drink in a plastic bag.
+It’s an odd tradition but it’s truly a part of the Penang foodie experience!

 Get a taste of Penang’s history by visiting the Pinang Peranakan Mansion

-While you may not be big on visiting museums, if you decide to visit one here make it the Pinang Peranakan Mansion.
-One of the most famous museums in Penang, Pinang Peranakan Mansion depicts the customs and traditions of the Baba-Nyonya, the descendants of Malaya’s first Chinese settlers.
+While you may not have traveled to Penang to visit museums, if you decide to visit one here, make it the Pinang Peranakan Mansion.
+One of the most famous museums in Penang, Pinang Peranakan Mansion, depicts the customs and traditions of the Baba-Nyonya, the descendants of Malaya’s first Chinese settlers.

 Over the centuries, the Baba-Nyonya (Peranakan) culture developed into a hybrid of Malay and Chinese cultures.
-At the Pinang Peranakan Mansion, you’ll get a chance to sort through traditional dresses, shoes and embroidery pieces to give you a better of understanding of their entirely unique traditions.
+At the Pinang Peranakan Mansion, you’ll get a chance to see this unique culture in action.
+Sort through traditional dresses, shoes, and embroidery pieces to get a better understanding of Peranakan traditions.

 Hike to the top of Penang Hill

 Overlooking George Town, Penang Hill was the British’s first colonial hill station on the Malay peninsula.
-Today, it’s one of the most popular places to visit in Penang to get suck in the fresh air and get big views of the city.
+Today, it’s one of the most popular places to visit in Penang to enjoy the fresh air and get big views over George Town.

-The most common way to get to the top of Penang Hill is via the Penang Hill Railway, a 2-kilometre funicular railway dating back to the 1920s.
-Along the way, you’ll chug through dense tropical greenery alongside old colonial bungalows.
+The most common way to get to the top of Penang Hill is via the Penang Hill Railway.
+This famous funicular railway dates back to the 1920s.
+Along the 2-kilometer route, you’ll chug through dense tropical greenery alongside old colonial bungalows.

-If you’re feeling adventurous though—and want to skip the often long queues for the train—I’d recommend hiking up Penang Hill instead.
-Starting off at the Moon Gate of the Botanical Gardens, this one-hour climb is steep and challenging, but worth the journey for the views and the scenery atop.
+If you’re feeling adventurous, though—and want to skip the often long queues for the train—I’d recommend hiking up Penang Hill instead.
+You can start the hike at the Moon Gate of the Botanical Gardens.
+The one-hour climb up Penang Hill is steep and challenging but worth the journey for the views and the scenery atop.

-It’s hardly much of a toss up on where to stay in Penang.
-With its UNESCO World Heritage centre and its urban electricity, George Town gives travellers the best trade-off between getting close to the action and an good choice of accommodations.
-Here are a few ideas:
+It’s hardly much of a toss-up on where to stay in Penang.
+With its UNESCO World Heritage city center and its urban electricity, George Town gets travelers close to many of the top points of interest in Penang and offers a good choice of accommodations.
+Here are a few ideas to start your search…

 - WeLuv Travel Guesthouse: A super budget-friendly guesthouse in the heart of George Town.
 Located close to famous street food areas like Kimberley Street for your tastebuds’ pleasure.

 - Eastern & Oriental Hotel: A 19th-century seafront hotel that’s as luxurious as any you’ll find in George Town.
-Only 15-minutes by foot from the UNESCO area.
+It’s only 15 minutes on foot from the UNESCO area.

 Getting there

-By air: Penang International Airport (PEN) sits near the southeastern tip of the island, 16 kilometres from George Town.
-Several airlines including AirAsia service major Asian gateways such as Singapore, Kuala Lumpur, Hong Kong, Bangkok, and Taipei.
+By air: Penang International Airport (PEN) sits near the southeastern tip of the island, 16 kilometers from George Town.
+Several airlines, including AirAsia, service major Asian gateways such as Singapore, Kuala Lumpur, Hong Kong, Bangkok, and Taipei.

 By bus: Buses to Penang leave to/from destinations like Kuala Lumpur (RM35; 4.5 hours), Perhentian Islands (RM35; 5-6 hours), Singapore (RM60; 10 hours), Krabi (RM59; 8 hours), and Bangkok (RM125; 18 hours).